You are here

 - To know the source(s) and amount(s) of aid for which they are eligible.

 - To submit an appeal or request a reevaluation if circumstances change.

 - To know what portion of your financial aid package must be repaid and what portion does not.

 - To request an explanation of the funds in your financial aid package and decline any portion of your award.

-- Meet your financial obligations to the college
+- Meet your financial obligations to the university

 - Know and comply with the rules governing all financial aid you receive.

 - Read and understand all materials sent by the Financial Aid Office.